nauam/Courses/docs/developer/11-ui-plugins.md

 ## Javascript API

-When loaded in a QW Control GUI page, your Javascript code can use a simple Javascript API to get more information about the QW Control application, and your plugin.
+When loaded in a Rundeck GUI page, your Javascript code can use a simple Javascript API to get more information about the Rundeck application, and your plugin.

-Note: QW Control makes use of [Knockout][] and [jQuery][] on all GUI pages, so they can be used by your plugins.
-Knockout is useful to understand when interacting with the JS already included on a QW Control page.
+Note: Rundeck makes use of [Knockout][] and [jQuery][] on all GUI pages, so they can be used by your plugins.
+Knockout is useful to understand when interacting with the JS already included on a Rundeck page.

-QW Control creates a window object called `qwcontrolPage` with these methods:
+Rundeck creates a window object called `rundeckPage` with these methods:

 - `project()`: returns the name of the current project, if available
 - `path()`: the page path